 St. Joan of Arc School is a fully accredited school located in Lisle meeting the needs of students ranging from preschool to eighth grade.
-We utilize Iowa Test of Basic Skills (ITBS) and Measures of Academic Progress (MAP) testing as our standardized assessment tools.
+We utilize Iowa Test of Basic Skills (ITBS) as our standardized assessment tool.
 The rigor and accomplishments of our academic program at SJA is demonstrated in consistent achievement on standardized assessments.
 We consistently score above- local and national standards.

 A Faith Based Education